emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 Changes from -15 to -16:

-* Added section on multicast or broadcast.
+* Added section on multicast or broadcast allowing use in one-to-many scenarios.
+GCM-SST provides good security in such scenarios.
-* Remaned som Q and q to avoid using the same symbol for different things.
+* Remamned Q to H<sub>2</sub> and som q to σ to avoid using the same symbol for different things.
+* Editorial changes

 Changes from -14 to -15: